Lojas Renner: New Businesses

 stores.
 In 2013, it launched Youcom, a new business model for young people in a specialized store environment that now has 98 stores in Brazil.
-In 2016, Renner launched Ashua, a plus size fashion brand that already has 8 stores across the country.
+In 2016, Renner launched Ashua, a plus-size fashion brand that already has 8 stores across the country.
 In 2017, Realize CFI, a financial institution, was created.

 Internationalization

 In 2017, Lojas Renner S.A. took another important step by opening its first operation abroad.
 Today, there are 9 stores in Uruguay and, in 2019, 4 stores were launched in Argentina.
 Altogether, Lojas Renner S.A. has 600 stores in operation.

 Stores

-Today, Lojas Renner is the largest Brazilian retail chain of clothing departments and has over 600 stores, being 382 Renner, 113 stores of Camicado, 98 Youcom stores and 8 Ashua stores.
+Today, Lojas Renner is the largest Brazilian retail chain of clothing departments and has over 600 stores, among them 382 Renner, 113 Camicado, 98 Youcom, and 8 Ashua stores.
 Installed in shopping malls and in points in central cities in the South, Southeast, Midwest, North and Northeast of Brazil.
 The Company also operates in Uruguay and Argentina.